Management Discussion and Analysis Report

 9. Human Resources

-As an organisation recognised for its strong governance and ethical foundations, Thermax is deeply committed to investing in skill development, employee engagement, and overall well-being.
-We focus on fostering a safe, healthy, and inclusive work environment that empowers our people and enhances performance.
+Our Company, recognised for strong governance and ethical foundations, demonstrates a sustained commitment to skill development, employee engagement and overall wellbeing.
+We prioritise creating a safe, healthy and inclusive work environment that empowers our employees and drives enhanced performance.

 10. Cautionary Statement